 On electric hot water tanks type, the fault is usually thermostat failure.
 When the thermostat goes faulty, either the water will not be heated, or it will be overheated, and thus causing the pressure valve to bleed off the excess pressure.

 Water heaters have the potential to blow up because of the steam power they generate.
 As water heats, it expands, which creates an enormous amount of pressure.
 If there is a malfunction with the thermostat and the temperature pressure relief valve, then the water temperature will continue to rise, and the pressure will build, unchecked, until it explodes.
 And because the safety valves are mechanical, they are vulnerable to failures.
 If the thermostat goes, the final safety check is the temperature pressure safety relief valve.
-If both of these security tools fail, then the heater can overheat and explode, and when this happens, the actual heater can shoot up like a rocket through the wood, brick, and concrete structure of your home.
+If both of these security tools fail, then the heater can overheat and explode.
+When this happens, the actual heater can shoot up like a rocket through the wood, brick, and concrete structure of your home.

-While the homeowner themselves can perform most minor water heater services, those who are uncomfortable with performing this type of service work, or if the water heater services involve plumbing, gas or electric connections, it may be wise to call in a licensed service professional.
+While the homeowner themselves can perform most minor water heater services, those who are uncomfortable with performing this type of service work, or if the water heater services involve plumbing, gas or electric connections.
+It may be wise to call in a licensed service professional.

 Work with a professional plumber in Northern Virginia and keep your home safe all year round.
-4servicepros uses the latest technology to troubleshoot effectively and quickly repair any plumbing problem and offers a fast response.
+4 Service Pros uses the latest technology to troubleshoot effectively and quickly repair any plumbing problem and offers a fast response.
 Learn more about 4 Service Pros.